nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Tracey can get your student health status management tasks done faster than traditional GUI apps.

+What are CLIs?
+What are GUIs?

+1) CLIs are Command Line Interfaces.
+CLIs connect you to a computer program and through the CLI, you can interact with the application by typing in texts (commands).
+2) GUIs are Graphical User Interfaces.
+GUIs are a system of interactive visual components for computer applications.
+You can interact with a GUI through a pointing device, such as your mouse.

+Note that the main difference between GUI and CLI is the method of interaction.

+As Tracey is a Command Line Interface, these are the aspects that highlight the power of Tracey and why it was developed using a CLI:

+1. **Speed** <br>
+Tracey offers immense speed.
+GUIs require additional resources to render graphical components and thus is slower than CLIs
+2. **Functionality** <br>
+Tracey offers flexibility in terms of its use.
+A GUI does not have the same level of functionality and granular control as a CLI.
+This is portrayed in the various forms of features that Tracey offers that you can expand on later in this User Guide.
+3. **Scalability** <br>
+Simple command functions in Tracey allow you to handle various complex features.
+Additionally, if newer features were to be added in future iterations, CLIs allow for easier integration as GUIs require rendering and creation of graphical components.

+Sounds exciting?
+Proceed on to the next section to learn more about Tracey!

+We hope you enjoy Tracey as much as we did developing it!

 --------------------------------------------------------------------------------------------------------------------

 * [Navigating the User Guide](#how-to-navigate-the-user-guide)